monsterkodi/grunt-pepper/README.md

                 # if specified as a list:
                 #       preserves the original function names
                 #
-                #  the replacement function receives one additional first argument:
+                #  the replacement function receives one additional 1st argument:
                 #       an object with keys: file, line, method, type, args
     task:
       files: